jamessud/qaoa_quantum_csps/README.md

 # qaoa_quantum_csps
-Code for Paper "Evidence Against Quantum Advantage from the Quantum Approximate Optimization Algorithm at Low Depth for the XY Model on D-Regular Graphs
+Code for Paper "Performance of Variational Algorithms for Local Hamiltonian Problems on Random Regular Graphs"